 Paying by post

 You must include:

 - payment, either:

-- a cheque or money order payable to the Department of Education, or
+- a cheque or money order payable to the Department of Education, Children and Young People, or

 - credit card details.

 Proving your identity